CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/README.md

+### This is a repo that documents what I am doing in-class and out of class for every week in ECSE 395, junior design engineering seminar.
 # Table of Contents:
 ## Week1.md:
 ### Setting up github and using adafruit website to get the ESP microcontroller to blink.
 Mostly trying to understand how to upload to github.
 Started lab 1.